FAQ: Dumbwaiters & service lifts

 What are service lifts used for?

-A service lift can range from a dumbwaiter or 'microlift' in a home to move groceries, crockery etc. They also operate as catering lifts or kitchen lifts for a restaurant that has one or more floors - aiding in the serving and clearing of meals.
+A service lift can range from a dumbwaiter or 'microlift' in a home to move groceries, crockery etc. to catering lifts or kitchen lifts for a restaurant that has one or more floors - aiding in the serving and clearing of meals.
 Or for floor-level service a trolleylift that moves roll cages in a supermarket, delivers catering trolleys, or helps move boxes, kegs and crates between floors.

 How do I know whether I need a service lift?

-If you are repeatedly moving goods over two or more floors by hand then a service lift will improve efficiency and safety.
-If you are a business owner you're legally responsible for the welfare of your staff during their working hours and also for the health and safety of everyone on your site.
+A service lift will improve efficiency and safety if you repeatedly move goods over two or more floors by hand.
+If you are a business owner, you're legally responsible for the welfare of your staff during their working hours and for the health and safety of everyone on your site.
 You can read more about how to assess your workplace and see how helpful a lift could be to you in our blog on Manual Handling Regulations.

 Can I install a dumbwaiter in a private dwelling?

 You certainly can.
-We have installed many Microlifts, or dumbwaiters, in town houses where carrying goods such as shopping, over several stairways is challenging.
-Historically most grand houses had a dumbwaiter from kitchen to dining room.
+We have installed many Microlifts, or dumbwaiters, in townhouses where carrying goods such as shopping, over several stairways is challenging.
+Historically most grand houses had a dumbwaiter from the kitchen to the dining room.
 We've even seen a lift to a bedroom that delivers pizza from the restaurant downstairs!

 How do I take goods in and out of the lift?